-Per the PSD permit, $NO_x$ emission concentrations and rates from the CGTs are required to be continuously monitored.
-As such, both CGTs are equipped with continuous emissions monitoring systems (CEMS) for both $NO_x$ and $O_2$ .
-The CEMSs for $NO_x$ and $O_2$ are subject to the requirements contained in 40 CFR Part 75, Continuous Emission Monitoring, which contains the continuous emissions monitoring requirements for facilities subject to the Acid Rain program.
-Because 40 CFR Part 75 establishes the monitoring requirements for all pollutants and parameters required to be monitored under the acid Rain program ( $NO_x$ , $O_2$ , $SO_2$ , $CO_2$ , volumetric flow, and opacity), and for different types of combustion units, much of it is not applicable to GHEC.
+Per the PSD permit, NO_x emission concentrations and rates from the CGTs are required to be continuously monitored.
+As such, both CGTs are equipped with continuous emissions monitoring systems (CEMS) for NO_x and O2, which is referred to as a NOx-diluent CEMS.
+The NOx-diluent CEMS is subject to the requirements contained in 40 CFR Part 75, Continuous Emission Monitoring, which contains the continuous emissions monitoring requirements for facilities subject to the Acid Rain program.
+Because 40 CFR Part 75 establishes the monitoring requirements for all pollutants and parameters required to be monitored under the acid Rain program (NO_x, O2, SO2, CO2, volumetric flow, and opacity), and for different types of combustion units, much of it is not applicable to GHEC.
 For this reason, 40 CFR Part 75 is incorporated by reference in the permit.

-On a real-time basis, GHEC can verify compliance with any of the short-term $NO_x$ limits from the $NO_x$ CEMS.
-In addition, the $NO_x$ CEMS triggers an alarm to notify the operator when concentrations approach any short-term limit. $NO_x$ and $O_2$ concentrations measured by the CEMS are used to determine the $NO_x$ concentrations in terms of parts per million by volume at $15\%O_2$ , which is the metric of the CGT emissions concentration limits.
-For pollutant mass rate (PMR) limits, measured $NO_x$ concentrations are coupled with the natural gas combustion rate measured by the fuel monitoring system and a Fuel Factor (Fd) measured monthly to calculate the $NO_x$ PMR in terms of pounds per hour.
+On a real-time basis, GHEC can verify compliance with any of the short term NO_x limits from the NO_x-diluent CEMS.
+In addition, the NO_x-diluent CEMS triggers an alarm to notify the operator when concentrations approach any short term limit.
+NO_x concentrations measured by the NO_x-diluent CEMS is used to determine the NO_x concentrations in terms of parts per million by volume at 15%O2, which is the metric of the CGT emissions concentration limits.
+For pollutant mass rate (PMR) limits, measured NO_x concentrations are coupled with the natural gas combustion rate measured by the fuel monitoring system and a Fuel Factor (Fd) measured monthly to calculate the NO_x PMR in terms of pounds per hour.

 The natural gas combustion rate is monitored continuously by separate fuel flow meters on each CGT and Duct Burner (DB) in terms of cubic feet per hour.
 Cubic feet per hour of natural gas combusted by each unit is multiplied by the Fd (measured monthly) to compute the exhaust gas flowrate for each unit in terms of dry standard cubic feet per hour at 15% O2.
-This result is then multiplied by the concentration to compute the NOx PMR as shown in the following equation.
+This result is then multiplied by the concentration to compute the NO_x PMR as shown in the following equation.